Roku: The Roku Channel

 Roku launched its own streaming channel on its devices in October 2017.
 It is ad-supported, but free.
 Its licensed content includes movies and TV shows from studios such as Lionsgate, MGM, Paramount, Sony Pictures Entertainment, Warner Bros., Disney, and Universal as well as Roku channel content publishers American Classics, FilmRise, Nosey, OVGuide, Popcornflix, Vidmark, and YuYu.
 It is implementing an ad revenue sharing model with content providers.
 On August 8, 2018, the Roku Channel became available on the web as well.
 Roku also added the "Featured Free" section as the top section of its main menu from which users can get access to direct streaming of shows and movies from its partners.

 In January 2019, premium subscription options from select content providers were added to the Roku Channel.
 Originally only available in the U.S., it launched in the UK on April 7, 2020, with a different selection of movies and TV shows, and without premium subscription add-ons.

 On January 8, 2021, Roku announced that it had acquired the original content library of the defunct mobile video service Quibi for an undisclosed amount, reported to be around $100 million.
 The content is being rebranded as Roku Originals.

 Howdy

-On August 5, 2025, Roku launched Howdy, an ad free, subscription streaming service.
-The streaming service will cost subscribers $2.99 per month and will include nearly 10,000 hours of content.
+On August 5, 2025, Roku launched Howdy, an ad-free, subscription streaming service.
+The streaming service costs subscribers $2.99 per month and includes nearly 10,000 hours of content.